brtl-fhc/lolxml-common/README.md

 		</signs>
 	</data>
 ```

-The _xmlns=""_ attribute means the data elements are _local_: the default namespace is
+The `xmlns=""` attribute means the data elements are _local_: the default namespace is
 set to "no namespace".
 An alternative to doing this is having a prefix for the LolXML
 tags, and using no prefix inside `data`.
 Both styles are present in the example
 grammars and unit tests.

-Data is selected using `exp` elements, which declare XPath 1.0 expressions.
+Data is selected using `exp` elements, which wrap [XPath](http://www.w3.org/TR/xpath/)
+expressions.
 The XPath string found in the _value_ attribute will be parsed
 and run using the `data` node as context (i.e. node paths will be assumed as
 relative to `data`).